 We expect students to organise their studies and ensure they know their timetable and expectations for attendance at all activities relating to their courses.

 The Student Attendance and Engagement Framework sets out the expectation that all students participate fully in each module’s learning activities.
 There is also an expectation that students undertake all components of associated assessments.
+We explain how you register your attendance electronically.

 The University has a Fitness to Study procedure to support and protect students when their health, wellbeing or behaviour negatively affects their ability to progress academically.